 One of the rituals that we established early in our relationship was watching Saturday Night Live.
 SNL was experiencing one of its periodic resurgences.
 This was the heyday of Dana Carvey, Kevin Nealon, and Phil Hartman, who gave us Hans and Franz, Church Lady, and the sublime Unfrozen Caveman Lawyer.
 The new young up-and-comers barely beginning to make their reputations on the show were Adam Sandler, David Spade, Chris Farley, Chris Rock, and, uh, Rob Schneider.
 Despite it’s comedic ups and downs, SNL has always attracted interesting guest hosts and stellar musical acts.
-In the pre-Internet days, it was not unusual for people like myself to wait in fevered anticipation all week to see the an interesting band kick out two songs on SNL.
+In the pre-Internet days, it was not unusual for people like myself to wait in fevered anticipation all week to see an interesting band kick out two songs on SNL.
 Nirvana got their turn on January 11 (the exact same day Nevermind hit #1 on the Billboard charts.)
 They played “Smells Like Teen Spirit” (natch), and in a middle-finger gesture to mainstream audiences, “Territorial Pissings,” the noisiest, most off-putting track on Nevermind.
-This, coupled with their hour-long set on an MTV special taped in New York that same week and aired again and again and again and again that winter and spring, was the closest we would come to a Beatles-on-Sullivan “moment.”
+This, coupled with their half-hour set on an MTV special taped in New York that same week and aired again and again and again and again that winter and spring, was the closest we would come to a Beatles-on-Sullivan “moment.”

 I really liked the weeks we watched SNL at my house, because when it was over at 1:00 a.m., I could just go up to bed.
 When I watched it at her house, I had to drive home across town, fighting a severe case of the sleepies.
 I usually had to crank the music and sing along to keep myself focused for the ten-minute drive.
 We watched the Nirvana SNL at her place, and on the way home I played my cassette copy of Nevermind, and sang along to “Smells Like Teen Spirit” – no mean feat considering the combination of obscure nonsense lyrics and slurred/screamed vocals.
 No problem, just make ‘em up.
 “And I forget just what it takes/Oh yeah, the gassy mess had style…” Or something like that.